-- (a) vote in person at the Meeting; or

-- (b) vote in the virtual Meeting; or

-- (c) vote your proxy in the following ways:

-- Online at www.meeting-vote.com;

-- Fax your signed proxy to TSX Trust at 416-595-9593;

-- Mail your signed proxy using the business reply envelope accompanying your proxy; or

-- Scan and send your signed proxy to proxyvote@tmx.com.
+- (a) vote in the virtual Meeting; or - (b) vote your proxy in the following ways: - Online at www.meeting-vote.com; - Fax your signed proxy to TSX Trust at 416-595-9593; - Mail your signed proxy using the business reply envelope accompanying your proxy; or - Scan and send your signed proxy to proxyvote@tmx.com.

-If you intend to vote your proxy in a manner provided in (c) above, it must be received by TSX Trust no later than 5:00 p.m.
-(Toronto time) on Thursday, May 30, 2024, which is two business days before the day of the Meeting.
+If you intend to vote your proxy in a manner provided in (b) above, it must be received by TSX Trust no later than 5:00 p.m.
+(Toronto time) on Wednesday, June 25, 2025, which is two business days before the day of the Meeting.

 If you are a non-registered Shareholder and your Common Shares are held in the name of an intermediary such as a bank, trust company, securities dealer, broker or other intermediary (an "Intermediary"), to direct the votes of Common Shares beneficially owned, see "If my Common Shares are not registered in my name but are held in the name of an Intermediary, how do I vote my Common Shares?" below for voting instructions.
+How do I attend and participate in the virtual meeting?